vnmakarov/mir/MIR.md

         MIR-generator will generate machine code for all loaded MIR functions and called functions from MIR code will execute the machine code
+      * If you pass `MIR_set_lazy_gen_interface` to `MIR_link`, then
+        MIR-generator will generate machine code only on the first function call and called functions from MIR code will execute the machine code
       * If you pass non-null `import_resolver` function, it will be called for defining address for import without definition.
         The function get the import name and return the address which